StreamAMG/cloudpay-documentation-portal/docs/Guides/Checkout-Redirect.md

 CloudPay provides clients with hosted webpages to make the checkout process simple.

-The simplest mechanism in initiate the checkout process can be achieved by call the PurchaseUrl supplied to you within the [Package List](../../reference/CloudPay-API-Specification.yaml/paths/~1api~1v1~1package/get) endpoint.
+The simplest mechanism to initiate the checkout process can be achieved by calling the "PurchaseUrl" supplied to you within the [Package List](../../reference/CloudPay-API-Specification.yaml/paths/~1api~1v1~1package/get) endpoint.

-By default, upon completion of a purchase the user will be redirected back to a static page which can be configured within your CloudPay instance.
+By default, upon completion of a purchase, the user will be redirected back to a static page which can be configured within your CloudPay instance.

-If you would like to redirect a user back to a dynamic web page this can be achieved by passing in the success_url query parameter to the [Checkout](../../reference/CloudPay-API-Specification.yaml/paths/~1sso~1startbasket~1%7BsubscriptionPlanId%7D/get) Endpoint.
+If you would like to redirect a user back to a dynamic web page this can be achieved by passing in the "success_url" query parameter to the [Checkout](../../reference/CloudPay-API-Specification.yaml/paths/~1sso~1startbasket~1%7BsubscriptionPlanId%7D/get) Endpoint.

 ### Sequence